KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_pressure_point_flux/README.md

 **Source files:** [Water pore pressure point flux](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/GeoMechanicsApplication/tests/test_pressure_point_flux)

 ## Case Specification
 In this water-pressure test case, a 3 [m] deep soil is considered, with everywhere set to 10 $\mathrm{[Pa]}$ as initial condition.
-Then the top boundary is set to 0 $\mathrm{[Pa]}$ and a water flux of 100 $\mathrm{[W/m^2]}$ is imposed at the bottom boundary.
+Then the top boundary is set to 0 $\mathrm{[Pa]}$ and a water flux of 100 $\mathrm{[m^3/s]}$ is imposed at the bottom boundary.
 The simulation spans 50 hours to allow for a transition from the intial condition to a linear pressure profile along the depth.
-This test is conducted for various configurations, including 2D2N, 2D3N, 2D4N, 2D5N, 3D2N and 3D3N line elements.
-The pressure distribution along the depth is then evaluated with its analytical results.
+This test is conducted for two configurations, including 2D2N and 3D2N line elements.
+The pressure distribution along the depth is then evaluated with its steady state analytical results.

 The boundary conditions are shown below: